pavittarsingh315/Project-Darkstar-Backend-Dev/Commits.md

 6. Created a new Follows schema to basically cover all aspects of user relationships.
 7. Added functionality for following, unfollowing, and privately following a user.
 8. Refactored the edit profile controller functions to use the profile and user objs that the user middleware appended on the request object.

+## Twenty-fifth Commit

+1. Added functionality to get a user's followers, following, and private following.
+2. Added functionality to search for a user in an autocomplete type of way.